 The CAAP Community Needs Assessment Tool - now on the Engagement Network

-We have recently migrated the CAAP Community Needs Assessment Tool to a new platform.
-The tool is now part of the Engagement Network hub for CAAP.
+The CAAP Community Needs Assessment Tool is now part of the Engagement Network hub for CAAP.
 The Engagement Network is a data sharing interactional website owned and serviced by the tool’s original developer, the University of Missouri Center for Applied Research and Environmental Systems (CARES).
 The CAAP hub includes mapping features that can be used with or separate from the Community Needs Assessment report.

 The tool was developed in partnership with the Missouri Community Action Network (MCAN), The Institute of People, Place and Possibility (IP3) and the University of Missouri CARES, under the guidance of a CAAP work group consisting of staff from local PA Community Action Agencies.
 The PA Department of Community and Economic Development (DCED) funded the acquisition and development.
 PA Community Action Agencies fund the annual maintenance of information supplied by CARES and the Pennsylvania State Data Center (PSDC).
 During December 2018, the system was migrated from IP3's Community Commons platform to CARES' Engagement Network platform.